Tarboro, North Carolina: History

 Created in 1760, Tarboro is the ninth-oldest incorporated town in North Carolina.
 Situated on the Tar River at the fall line in the Piedmont, the town served the area as an important colonial river port.
 It was a thriving trade center until the Civil War.

 Scholars believe that the area around Tarboro was settled by 1733, but Edward Moseley's map of that year indicates only Tuscarora Native Americans, an Iroquoian-language speaking group.
 By 1750, the area was widely known as "Tawboro", a name attributed to Taw, the Tuscaroran word for "river of health".

 "Tarrburg", as the town was called on maps of 1770–75, was chartered November 30, 1760, as "Tarborough" by the General Assembly.
 In September of the same year, Joseph and Ester Howell deeded 150 acre of their property to the Reverend James Moir, Lawrence Toole (a merchant), Captains Aquilla Sugg and Elisha Battle, and Benjamin Hart, Esquire, for five shillings and one peppercorn.
 As commissioners, these men laid out a town with lots not exceeding 0.5 acre and streets not wider than 80 ft, with 12 lots and a 50 acre "common" set aside for public use.
 Lots were to be sold for two pounds, with the proceeds to be turned over to the Howells; however, full payment was not received for all of the 109 lots sold, and some were not sold for the 40 shillings price.

 After Halifax County was separated from Edgecombe County in 1758–59, the original county seat of Enfield was within Halifax.

 Tarboro officially was designated as the county seat of Edgecombe in 1764.
 For four years the county government had met in Redman's Field.
 The North Carolina State Legislature met here once in 1787 and again in 1987.
 President George Washington is known to have slept in Tarboro during a visit on his 1791 Southern tour.
 He is noted to have said of the town that it was "as good a salute as could be given with one piece of artillery."

-According to the book, Edgecombe County: Twelve North Carolina Counties in 1810–11, by Dr Jeremiah Battle, the following is an 1810 account of the town:
+According to the book, Edgecombe County: Twelve North Carolina Counties in 1810–11, by Jeremiah Battle, the following is an 1810 account of the town: